outerbounds/dynamic-card-examples/monitor-events/README.md

 ![](../images/rtcard-wikievents.gif)

-This example shows how to structure your flow in two parts: A generator (co-routine) that performs the actual work and the step code that monitors progress.
+This example shows how to structure your flow in two parts: A generator (co-routine) that executes your main workload while another function monitors progress.

 Here, our generator is `event_stream` which subscribes to a real-time event stream of edits made to Wikipedia.
-It collects statistics about the events and yields to the step periodically for visualization.
-The chart is interactive: Hover over a bar to see what edits people have made just seconds ago!
+It collects statistics and yields them periodically to the step function for visualization.
+The chart is interactive: Point at a bar to see what edits people have made just seconds ago!

 You can use this pattern to structure your own applications.
 Just `yield` statistics